faduzin/statistics-review/README.md

 - **Descriptive statistics** exist to simplify data, but simplification always implies some loss of nuance or detail.
 - Overreliance on any single descriptive statistic can lead to misleading conclusions.
 - Statistics are present in every profession and are applied in various fields, such as research, finance, polling, healthcare, and technology.
+- Most phenomena can be described in multiple ways, and the choice of descriptive statistics profoundly impacts the impression conveyed.
+- Even precise and accurate descriptive statistics can suffer from a fundamental issue: lack of clarity about what exactly is being defined, described, or explained.

 ### 2. Populations, Samples, and Statistical Inference